4 Ways to Get MORE Out of Your Account Management Meetings

 But on that point… have you noticed with remote working how even more reliant you are on IT that works, IT that is flexible, and can go where you need to be, securely and productively?
 Hmmm….so maybe there’s more to talk about than you thought…

 There’s no two ways about it – your IT needs to be secure, accessible and available in more ways than ever before.
-And while the helpdesk puts out the fires and smooths out the day-to-day road bumps, it’s your Account Manager you need to be relying on to address any straight-up roadblocks or open up new pathways.
+And while the helpdesk puts out the fires and smooths out the day-to-day road bumps, it’s your Account Management and Quarterly Strategic Review meetings that should be addressing any longer term roadblocks and open up new pathways.

-Let’s find out what your Account Manager actually does…and what you can be asking them to do more of!
+Let’s find out what your Account Manager/Quarterly Strategic Consultant actually do…and what you can be asking them to do more of!